/5 BMW motorcycle muffler

-4. I purchased a set of the /6 style Sito’s from Motobins in Spring, 2006.
-Although they offer the ‘cigar-end’ mufflers as well, I went with the /6 style, which I like.
+4. I purchased a /6 style Sito’s set from Motobins in Spring 2006.
+Although they offer the ‘cigar-end’ mufflers, I also went with the /6 style, which I like.
 This style is also cheaper.
-Both sets are overly long for the /5 SWB, compared to the factory Zuena’s.
-The cutout area for the rear axle and brake pedal arm are extra long to accommodate either wheelbase.
-I don’t recall exactly what I paid ( and the price has gone up a bit, since then), but even with approximately $50. shipping to Pa., the total cost easily beat about any other US supplier ( with the exception of the EMGO / JC Whitney model).
+Both sets are overly long for the /5 SWB compared to the factory Zuena’s.
+The cutout area for the rear axle and brake pedal arm is extra long to accommodate either wheelbase.
+I don’t recall exactly what I paid ( and the price has gone up a bit since then), but even with approximately $50. shipping to Pa., the total cost easily beat any other US supplier ( with the exception of the EMGO / JC Whitney model).
 Postal time was about a week.
 The construction is non-stainless steel with a high-quality chrome finish.
 They have exposed welds, like the original style.
 They are considerably heavier than the factory originals.
-No problem with fit.
+No problem with the fit.
 Mounting brackets come attached.
 The sound is a bit louder than stock, most noticeably at idle with a pop-pop-pop sound.
 I kind of like the extra length, but someone else may not agree.
 I am using Mikuni VM32’s, which were running slightly rich throughout the range.
-After installing the Sito’s it brought the carbs’ middle to upper range into perfection.
+After installing the Sito’s brought the carbs’ middle to the upper range to perfection.
 I had to richen up the idle a tad.
 I may have to mess with the main jetting a bit as it seems to bog a bit on WOT.
-I only mention this, because someone may find a slight change needed to the carb set up.
+I only mention this because someone may find a slight change needed to the carb setup.
 I thought I noticed a slight performance gain.
 There is a tasteful marking of ” Sito” near the ends, which is only noticeable if you are quite close.
-FWIW, they come with certificates for approved use for several European countries.
+FWIW, they come with certificates for approved use in several European countries.